-- (i) Is openable under the conditions prescribed in paragraph (b)(1) of this section when the cabin is not pressurized; - (ii) Provides the view specified in paragraph (b)(1) of this section; and - (iii) Provides sufficient protection from the elements against impairment of the pilot's vision. - (4) The openable window specified in paragraph (b)(3) of this section need not be provided if it is shown that an area of the transparent surface will remain clear sufficient for at least one pilot to land the airplane safely in the event of- - (i) Any system failure or combination of failures which is not extremely improbable, in accordance with section 25.1309 of this RBAC, under the precipitation conditions specified in paragraph (b)(1) of this section. - (ii) An encounter with severe hail, birds, or insects. - (c) Internal windshield and window fogging.
+- (i) Heavy rain at speeds up to 1.5 V{SR1} with lift and drag devices retracted; and - (ii) The icing conditions specified in §25.1419 if certification for flight in icing conditions is requested. - (2) The first pilot must have- - (i) A window that is openable under the conditions prescribed in paragraph (b)(1) of this section when the cabin is not pressurized, provides the view specified in that paragraph, and gives sufficient protection from the elements against impairment of the pilot's vision; or - (ii) An alternate means to maintain a clear view under the conditions specified in paragraph (b)(1) of this section, considering the probable damage due to a severe hail encounter. - (c) Internal windshield and window fogging.
 The airplane must have a means to prevent fogging of the internal portions of the windshield and window panels over an area which would provide the visibility specified in paragraph (a) of this section under all internal and external ambient conditions, including precipitation conditions, in which the airplane is intended to be operated. - (d) Fixed markers or other guides must be installed at each pilot station to enable the pilots to position themselves in their seats for an optimum combination of outside visibility and instrument scan.
-If lighted markers or guides are used they must comply with the requirements specified in section 25.1381 of this RBAC.
+If lighted markers or guides are used they must comply with the requirements specified in §25.1381.